filterpaper/filterpaper.github.io/qmk/userspace.md

 * Liberal use of `#ifdef` to block out code sections for keyboard-specific features.

 ## rules.mk
-QMK features can be enabled or disabled for specific hardware with define blocks:
+QMK features can be enabled or disabled for specific hardware with `ifeq` blocks:
 ```c
 # Common feature for all keyboars
 BOOTMAGIC_ENABLE = yes